Frankenstein: Publication

 A French translation (Frankenstein: ou le Prométhée Moderne, translated by Jules Saladin) appeared as early as 1821.
 The second English edition of Frankenstein was published on 11 August 1823 in two volumes (by G. and W. B. Whittaker) following the success of the stage play Presumption; or, the Fate of Frankenstein by Richard Brinsley Peake.
 This edition credited Mary Shelley as the book's author on its title page.

 On 31 October 1831, the first "popular" edition in one volume appeared, published by Henry Colburn & Richard Bentley.
 This edition was heavily revised by Mary Shelley, partially to make the story less radical.
-It included a lengthy new preface by the author, presenting a somewhat embellished version of the genesis of the story.
+It included a lengthy new introduction by the author, presenting a somewhat embellished version of the genesis of the story.
 This edition is the one most widely published and read now, although a few editions follow the 1818 text.
 Some scholars such as Anne K. Mellor prefer the original version, arguing that it preserves the spirit of Mary Shelley's vision.